 Sign up to receive alerts for your flights

 It’s important to receive alerts for your flight because when a delay or cancelation occurs, the travelers who are quickest to act will get the best outcome, that’s 100% certain.

 So before your flight, always go to the airline’s official website to register your contact information and consent to receiving email and/or text message alerts (and turn on your email notifications the day of your flight).
-Download their app, too.
+Download the airline’s app, too.

 Taking responsibility allows you to act more quickly and to have the most options.
 The detailed post will show you what you should do before any flight.